 - Test your question: Before finalizing your research question, test it.
 Discuss it with peers, mentors, or through preliminary literature reviews to ensure it is focused and engaging.

 The most important thing is that whatever subject you focus on, it should be interesting to you and your field.
-Because that way, the writing and analyzing process will be much more enjoyable and rewarding.
+Because that way, the writing and analysing process will be much more enjoyable and rewarding.

 Note: Do not figure out your research question after you have finished your research paper.